 To further improve organic search visibility, it’s important to optimize for long tail keywords.
 These specific, less competitive search terms help capture more targeted queries and drive additional search engine traffic.

 Done consistently, content refreshing transforms your entire website from a static archive into a living, evolving resource.
-And search engines reward that evolution with sustained improvements in Organic Search Visibility.
+And search engines reward that evolution with sustained improvements in search presence.

 Today, websites must also balance traditional SEO foundations with optimization for AI Overviews and multi-platform discovery to maximize visibility.